designstem/projects/colorblindness/index.md

 ##### Color mixing
 # Mix RGB Colors

-~**Try to reproduce the following colors by adjusting the sliders for red, green and blue.**~

-~First, in your mind, try to disassemble them into their three components.
-How much of red, green and blue is needed to make the color?
-Then check your assumptions by adjusting the controllers so that you receive a color that is as similar as possible to the example.~
+~**Now, check your assumptions by adjusting the RGB controllers so that you receive a color that is as similar as possible to the given example.**~

 -